KDE/kube/docs/design.md

 #### Pre-action handler
 A pre-action handler can be used to supply additional context information for the action to execute.
 This can be used to i.e. retrieve configuration information or resolve a user uid over ldap.

-An action can be executed if a set of available pre-action handlers plus the initially supplied informatin can complete the context so the target action-handler can be executed.
+An action can be executed if a set of available pre-action handlers plus the initially supplied information can complete the context so the target action-handler can be executed.

 #### Selecting action handlers out of candidates.
 It is possible that multiple action handlers are avialable for the same action, i.e. because different accounts supplied an action handler for the same action.
 In such a case it is necessary to select the right action handler based on the context.